-This publication was made possible through the support provided by Swiss Agency for Development and Cooperation (SDC).
+Third edition of this publication was made possible through the support of Swedish International Development Cooperation Agency (SIDA).

 We thank the Economic and Social History Foundation of Turkey for allowing us to use photographs from their book: Photography in Turkey; and to photographers Sabit Kalfagil, Muzaffer Sütlüoğlu, Silva Bingaz and Erzade Ertem for permission to use their works.